fbpx

 All creative writing on this website or Mr. Graham's books: This is a work of fiction.
 Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental. (novels, short stories)

-One thought on “STRATAGEM Chapter 9
+1 thoughts on “STRATAGEM Chapter 9